AcademySoftwareFoundation/rawtoaces/README.md

 	$ brew install libraw
 	```

-###### boost
+###### Boost

-boost has multiple C++ libraries that support tasks related to linear algebra, multithreading, image processing, unit testing, etc. It handles data loading an unit-test for rawtoaces. boost can be downloaded from [http://www.boost.org/]() or installed using one of the commands below.
+Boost has multiple C++ libraries that support tasks related to linear algebra, multithreading, image processing, unit testing, etc. It handles data loading an unit-test for rawtoaces.
+Boost can be downloaded from [http://www.boost.org/]() or installed using one of the commands below.

 * Ubuntu